 Watch our video to learn how Icard recommends parents shift their approach in the middle-school years.

-The middle school years are tricky for parents because things have been going along pretty smoothly for the past eleven years in most people’s cases, and then suddenly, what they’ve been doing that works really well often stops working.
+The middle school years are tricky for parents.
+Things have been going along pretty smoothly for the past eleven years in most people’s cases.
+And then suddenly, what they’ve been doing that works really well often stops working.
 So parents can find that very frustrating and one of the things that they need to understand is that the middle school years are what I like to call the middle school construction project.
 So kids are working on developing three things that they need to become an adult.
 They need an adult body, an adult brain, and an adult identity.
 And that sort of creates the perfect storm for a lot of change to be happening at once.

-And the best advice I have for parents during this time is to change their role from being a manager, sometimes they’re micromanagers, to becoming an assistant manager.
-And that means that they’re really letting kids take more risks and become more independent, and they’re operating more as a sounding board instead of someone who is dictating how everything should be done all the time.
+The best advice I have for parents during this time is to change their role from being a manager, sometimes they’re micromanagers, to becoming an assistant manager.
+And that means that they’re really letting kids take more risks and become more independent.
+They’re operating more as a sounding board instead of someone who is dictating how everything should be done all the time.
 It seems to work much better for middle schoolers.